 By Train

-To travel from Kanazawa Station to Takayama Station you will need to travel first to Toyama Station by shinkansen or by local lines and then transfer to the Limited Express Hida which runs on the Takayama Main Line.
+To travel from Kanazawa Station to Takayama Station by train, travel first to Toyama Station by shinkansen or by local lines and then transfer to the Limited Express Hida which runs on the Takayama Main Line.
 The Limited Express Hida takes around 90 minutes to travel between Toyama and Takayama.
-If you first take a local train to Toyama before transferring to the limited express, the journey will take around 2 hours and 40 minutes and cost 4,060 yen.
-If you take a shinkansen to Toyama first then the whole journey will take around 2 hours and cost 5,610 yen.
+If you first take a local train to Toyama before transferring to the limited express, the journey will take around 2 hours and 40 minutes and cost from about 4,200 yen where ordinary unreserved seats are available.
+If you take the Hokuriku Shinkansen to Toyama first then the whole journey will take a little over 2 hours, but usually costs from about 5,800 yen and more if using reserved seats.
+Check JR timetable and fare information before travel, especially in peak periods when some Limited Express Hida services may be all-reserved.

 The Limited Express Hida